saronson/apcs.java.06.02.Cards/README.md

 1. Create a well-designed Card class with proper instance variables, accessors, mutators, constructors, toString and equals methods.
 2. Finish the Deck class that will hold 52 card objects.
-3. Complete the Hand class that will hold a hand of cards dealt from a given deck.
+3. More details will be provided later.